On singular signed graphs with nullspace spanned by a full vector: Signed nut graphs: Results

 \begin{proof} Let $n = 4k + q$, where $0 \leq q \leq 3$.
 We divide the proof into three parts: (a) $q \in \{0, 2\}$, (b) $q = 3$, and (c) $q = 1$.

 Assume that $\Gamma$ is singular.
 Let $\bf x$ be a full kernel eigenvector (existence established by Proposition \ref{prop:1}).
 We may assume that $\bf x$ is a non-zero integer vector.
 If $\bf x$ has no odd coordinate, we may multiply $\bf x$ by an appropriate power of $\frac{1}{2}$ so that at least one coordinate becomes odd.
 We call vertex $s$ even if $x_s \equiv 0 \pmod 2$ and odd if $x_s \equiv1 \pmod 2$.
-The local condition for a kernel eigenvector $\bf x$ is

-for each choice of a pivot vertex $r$, where $\sigma(rs)$ is the weight ($\pm1$) of the edge between $r$ and $s$.
-We know that at least one vertex, say $r$, must be odd.
-The local condition at $r$ implies that there is an even number of odd vertices around $r$ and hence, together with $r$, an odd number of odd vertices in total for a presumed $K_n$ nut graph.
+The local condition \eqref{eq:newlocCon} at $r$ implies that there is an even number of odd vertices around $r$ and hence, together with $r$, an odd number of odd vertices in total for a presumed $K_n$ nut graph.

 Case (a): $q \in \{0, 2\}$.
 This means that $n$ is even.
 The signed graph $\Gamma$ must have an even vertex $t$.
 The local condition at $t$ implies that there is an even number of odd vertices around $t$, and hence an even number of odd vertices in total, a contradiction.
 This rules out the existence of signed complete nut graphs for $q \in \{0, 2\}$.